Information

 FUNDING

-• Te Whare o Rehua Sarjeant Gallery Redevelopment Project is a partnership between Whanganui District Council, Whanganui Iwi, Central Government, and Supporters and Benefactors, including large and small private donors and Trusts.
+• Te Whare o Rehua Sarjeant Gallery Redevelopment Project was a partnership between Whanganui District Council, Whanganui Iwi, central government, and supporters and benefactors, including large and small private donors and trusts.

-• The funding for this project comes from a combination of sources: Whanganui District Council; Ministry for Culture & Heritage; Significant Projects Fund (DIA); New Zealand Lottery Grants Board; Provincial Growth Fund (MBIE); public and private trusts and a multitude of individual donations from Supporters and Benefactors both large and small.
+• The funding for this project came from a combination of sources: Whanganui District Council, Ministry for Culture and Heritage, Significant Projects Fund (DIA), New Zealand Lottery Grants Board, Provincial Growth Fund (via MBIE, Ministry of Business, Innovation and Employment), public and private trusts and a multitude of individual donations from supporters and benefactors, both large and small.

-• The total estimated cost of the redevelopment project is $70 million.
+• The total estimated cost of the redevelopment project was $79.4 million.

 • Nearly $11 million has been donated by community and private trusts and individuals.